stropho/rollup-plugin-copy-imported-assets/README.md

 ### TODO

-- rollup as dependency so the correct version is used for this plugin
+- support sourcemaps
+- move work from plugin to rollup@2 itself